Judicial Intern Opportunity Program (JIOP) Applications

-For 2019, 530 students applied to the program.
-We placed 158 students with 120 judges.
-Students placed represent 61 different law schools.
-The JIOP IP program continues to grow with 30 judges requesting students with background or interest in intellectual property law.
-71 of the 530 applicants showed interest with 49 of those students attaching additional background and statements supporting their experience.
-We placed a total of 25 IP students.
+For 2020, 730 students applied to the program.
+We placed 135 students with 107 judges.
+Students placed represented 63 different law schools.
+The JIOP IP program continues to grow with 10 judges requesting students with background or interest in intellectual property law.
+90 of the 730 applicants showed interest with 63 of those students attaching additional background and statements supporting their experience.
+We placed a total of 18 IP students.

 Internships are available in several locations in California, Illinois and Texas.
-In addition, we offer internships in the following cities: Phoenix, AZ; Washington, DC; Miami, FL; New York, NY; Philadelphia, PA (including Camden, NJ); and Seattle, WA.
+In addition, we offer internships in the following metropolitan areas: Phoenix, AZ; Washington, D.C.; Miami, FL; New York, NY; Philadelphia, PA; and Seattle, WA.

-Students may indicate geographic location preferences on their applications but may not request judges or courts.
-Interns will receive an award of $2,000.
+Students may indicate geographic preferences on their applications but may not request specific judges or courts.
+Interns are required to work full-time (32 hours/week) for a minimum of six weeks and will receive an award of $2,000.

-Internships for students with an Intellectual Property Law focus will be offered in Chicago, Los Angeles, Miami, New York, Texas and Washington, DC.
-Students can indicate their interest on their application.
-These specialized spots are limited and any student applying to the program with a request for specialization will also be considered for general litigation internships.
+Internships for students with a focus on intellectual property law will be offered in Chicago, Los Angeles, Miami, New York, Texas and Washington, D.C.
+These specialized spots are limited, and any student applying with a request for specialization will also be considered for general litigation internships.

 For detailed program information, frequently asked questions visit www.ambar.org/jiop.

 Questions about the program can be directed to the Program Director, Gail Howard, at firstname.lastname@example.org or 312-988-6348.